-The Cisco 2851 router is a multiple-chip standalone cryptographic module.
+The Cisco 2851 Router is a multiple-chip standalone cryptographic module.
 The router has a processing speed of 450MHz.
-Depending on configuration, either the internal Safenet chip or the IOS software is used for cryptographic operations.
+Depending on configuration, either the installed AIM-VPN/EPII-Plus module, the Safenet chip, or the IOS software is used for cryptographic operations.